Tokyo hotel apologizes for 'Japanese only' elevator sign

 The signs triggered harsh criticism on social media, with one Twitter user tweeting "Apartheid has been revived in Japan."

-Another likened the signs to U.S. "Jim Crow" measures, since struck down by courts, designed to keep Blacks from voting in the U.S. Deep South.
+Another likened the signs to US"Jim Crow" measures, since struck down by courts, designed to keep Blacks from voting in the US Deep South.

 "The virus has nothing to do with nationality," tweeted Twitter user Anna.